 Deboband is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 While drumming kits are a fun and engaging instrument to play, they are pretty loud for an average home.
 You’ll not only bother those who you live with, but there’s a chance your neighbors will be disturbed by the noise as well.
 But don’t worry, as there are always ways to soundproof your rooms and make it all work.
+You only need to reduce the amount of sound coming from your drum set by 10 dB less than a drummer who generated 110–120dB when playing harder.
+And that can be done by either sealing the gaps or air leaks in doors, windows or by using soundproofing materials.
 This is why we decided to do this brief guide where we’ll explain how to soundproof a room for drums, aka the drum rooms.
 From the door to the last detail, we have you covered.

 Decide the budget for the room